 Information Technology is a technical discipline that solves real-world problems using a variety of computing resources.
 IT professionals help meet peoples' needs within an organizational and societal context through the selection, creation, application, integration and administration of computing technologies (see IT ACM Curriculum 2008 for more details).
 The IT program at BYU is among the leading programs in the nation, with faculty who have helped define this exciting and growing field.
 Our students take a range of experiential learning courses emphasizing technical excellence, hands-on experience, and problem solving in a rigorous, yet intimate and collegial atmosphere.

 Below are links to find out the specification of the major, past and present flowcharts, and other information about the program and graduation.
-If there are more questions, please view the advisement center contact information here.
+If there are more questions, please view the CTB Advisement Center contact information here.

 Program Educational Objectives